Where do you source your tea and herbals from?

 Are your teas organic?

 We only source our tea leaves from farms that follow organically grown standards, and some of which are certified organic.
-Since Shang has oversight of quality control with the teas and herbals, he is continuously checking to ensure that these standards are followed and that no chemical pesticides or fertilizers are ever used on the tea leaves.
+Since Shang has oversight of quality control with the teas and herbals, he is continually checking to ensure that these standards are followed and that no chemical pesticides or fertilizers are used on the tea leaves.

 Are your teas fair trade?